Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 What does our on-demand culture, rapid technology innovation and globalization have in common?
 These trends are among the top factors contributing to occupation growth today.
 Through intensive research with Emsi, CareerBuilder’s labor market analysis arm, CareerBuilder recently identified seven major trends that have significantly influenced job creation over the last seven years.

-If you’re looking to start a new career, here are 21 occupations experiencing growth due to these trends.
+If you’re looking to start a new career, here are 21 trending jobs experiencing growth due to these trends.

 1. Software developers (applications) added 201,961 jobs from 2010 to 2017, a 31 percent increase.